 My husband, Eddie, and I, along with three other couples, traveled to Pebble Beach, California, to play the best championship golf courses in the country.
 We flew into the Monterey airport and rented a car for the drive over to Pebble Beach.
 Pebble Beach is located in the Del Monte Forest, near the Pacific shore.
 Little did I know that it would be one of our best vacations ever!

 The resorts at Pebble Beach consists of three properties: The Lodge at Pebble Beach, The Inn at Spanish Bay, and Casa Palermo.
 We stayed at the Inn At Spanish Bay, which offers 250 rooms.
 We were given a perfect room with a partial ocean/forest view and a nice sized balcony.
 Our room was adorned with plush linens and a cozy, automatic fireplace.
 The decor was stunning!

 The Inn at Spanish Bay hotel service is best described as “remarkable and unsurpassed” in all my US travels.
 The concierge was brilliant and made everything we could wish for happen.
 You can choose to have $20 a day added to your bill for tipping purposes, alleviating the headache of constantly pulling out your wallet (bartenders and restaurant staff were not included).

 What’s to Eat?

-For lunch, Eddie and I loved the Gallery Cafe at Pebble Beach for upscale sandwiches and salads and Roy’s Hawaiian Restaurant at Spanish Bay for a superb Hawaii-inspired meal.
+For lunch, Eddie and I loved the Gallery Cafe at Pebble Beach for upscale sandwiches and salads and Roy’s Hawaiian Restaurant at Spanish Bay for a superb Hawaiian-inspired meal.
 We both agreed that our favorite restaurant was Stillwater, located at the Pebble Beach Lodge.
-We had delightful seafood meals but the dessert blew us away.
-We chose a decadent chocolate fondue (with marshmallows and fresh fruit dippers) for dessert, which was a hit with us both.
+The seafood meals were scrumptious, but the desserts are what blew us away!
+We had a decadent chocolate fondue (with marshmallows and fresh fruit dippers) for dessert, which was a hit with us both.

 Premier Golf Courses and Spa